Are working holiday costs tax allowable?

 Let’s assume that you have to travel a hundred miles to meet a client.
 You book a hotel to stay overnight, and the next day you visit the cinema for entertainment purposes.
 It’s clear that the expenses incurred while travelling to the cinema count as a private journey and will not be tax-deductible.
 The same approach will be applied to a journey that is for personal reasons and has some business element in it.
 HMRC has however confirmed that if your business trip has personal elements or vice versa.
 The business elements of the cost will still be allowable even though there are personal elements within.

-Related: Learn more about what car expenses you can claim by reading here.
+Related: Learn more about what car expenses you can claim.